Skip to main content

 Preserve the Environment

-After disasters strike, both human-made and natural disasters, communities not only deal with destroyed property and personal losses.
-They also confront long-term environmental impacts that affect the air, water, and soil.
+After disasters strike, both human-made and natural disasters, communities not only deal with destroyed property and personal losses but also confront long-term environmental impacts that affect the air, water, and soil.

 Hurricanes, for instance, may flood industrial sites, leading to hazardous chemicals seeping into groundwater and watersheds.
 Storm debris can get inside reservoirs.
 Fires and tornadoes can strip trees of their leaves.

 However, the environment itself can serve as a protection barrier against many weather events.
 For example, forests can soak up excess rainwater, preventing devastating floods in surrounding communities.
-Mangroves can absorb storm surges protecting coastlines from erosion.
+Mangroves can absorb storm surges and thereby protect coastlines from erosion.
 Wetlands, too, can act like sponges that reduce runoff that might otherwise overwhelm sewer systems and cause untreated sewage to pollute rivers and land.

 In collaboration with experts in environmental management, disaster management professionals engage in mitigation efforts that use natural elements as a first line of defense.
 This helps safeguard communities and preserve the environment simultaneously.